It's easy to produce delicious crops of home-grown spuds

 This process not only protects newly emerging shoots from cold weather, it also encourages longer growth on the underground stems that produce potatoes; therefore, more potatoes.

-It’s a simple process which literally involves drawing the soil around the emerging stems.
+It’s a simple process which involves drawing the soil around the emerging stems.
 This should be done every couple of weeks, 2 or 3 times, until each row of potatoes becomes a ridge.

 How to plant potatoes in containers

-You can grow potatoes in pretty much anything, but you can plant more potatoes in larger containers.
-If you search the internet, you’ll find gardeners are pretty creative when making use of their space, growing them in anything from potato grow-bags and sacks, to dustbins or polythene-lined stacked tyres.
+You’ll find gardeners are pretty creative when making use of their space, growing them in anything from potato grow-bags and sacks, to dustbins or polythene-lined stacked tyres.
 Whatever you decide, ensure there is good drainage in the bottom, and whatever you choose is relatively stable and sturdy.

 Start by laying about 15cm of good quality compost on the bottom.
 You can mix in some well-rotted farmyard manure if you wish – this will help to retain moisture and boost the nutrients.

 Lay your chitted seed potatoes on top of the compost and add another 15cm of compost, and water well.